Theme: The Economic Solution for the Period of Transition from Capitalism to Communism

 The Withering Away of the State

 Original publication: Marx-Engels und Lenin ; Über die Rolle des Staates in der proletarischen Revolution / Max Hempel [Jan Appel]. – In: Proletarier, 1927.
 Dutch reedited translation: Marxisme en staatscommunisme ; Het afsterven van de staat. – Amsterdam : Groepen van Internationale Communisten, 1932. – 18 p.
-The chapter “Nationalization and socialization” was copied into the “Fundamental Principles”; source: a.a.a.p., source of the transcription: “Left Wing” Communism – an infantile disorder? , 16 September 2016, here corrected; Deutsch; Nederlands.
+The chapter “Nationalization and socialization” was copied into the “Fundamental Principles”; source: a.a.a.p., source of this translation: “Left Wing” Communism – an infantile disorder? , translated by F.C., 16 September 2016, here corrected.

 The economic revolution begins with the conquest of the means of production